2016 USA Indoor Track and Field Championships

 The 2016 USA Indoor Track and Field Championships was held at the Oregon Convention Center in Portland, Oregon.
 Organised by USA Track and Field (USATF), the two-day competition took place from March 11 to March 12 and served as the national championships in track and field for the United States.
-The meet serves for the selection of American representatives at the 2016 IAAF World Indoor Championships to be held in the same facility one week later.
+The meet served for the selection of American representatives at the 2016 IAAF World Indoor Championships that was held in the same facility one week later.

+The indoor combined track and field events championships were held separately February 26-27 in Crete, Nebraska.